postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ## Using Postman on the web

 You can use Postman in your web browser to carry out your API development and testing tasks in conjunction with the Postman Agent.
 To access Postman on the web, visit [go.postman.co/home](https://go.postman.co/home).

+### Browser requirements

+Postman’s web application is optimized for the following browsers:

+* Chrome (78 and higher)
+* Firefox (76 and higher)
+* Edge (79 and higher)
+* Safari (13.1.1 and higher)

+### Installing the Postman desktop agent

 If you are using the Postman web client, you will need to also download the Postman desktop agent.
 You will be prompted to download and install the agent so that you can make requests from the web.
 You can also download the agent directly from [the Downloads page](https://www.postman.com/downloads/).

 <img alt="Postman Agent" src="https://assets.postman.com/postman-docs/download-agent-v86.jpg" width="500px"/>